 PINs can be found via “Browse Notices” in Public Contracts Scotland, and then selecting “Future Opportunity” as the Notice Type and then selecting “search” as per below:

 Your search will then provide a list of PINs, which you can select and look at in more detail.

-Public bodies which are not part of central government are allowed to use a PIN as a call for competition in some circumstances.
+Public bodies which are not part of central government or the National Health Service are allowed to use a PIN as a call for competition in some circumstances.
 This means that no additional Contract Notice will be published at a later date.